-- 2.1.26 The Applicant's Governance Policy contemplates three committees of the Board: a Nomination Committee, a Participation Committee and a Regulatory Oversight Committee.
-Currently, only the Regulatory Oversight Committee is a standing committee of the Board.
+- 2.1.26 The Applicant's Governance Policy contemplates three standing committees of the Board: a Nomination Committee, a Participation Committee and a Regulatory Oversight Committee.
 The Board may from time to time constitute and appoint additional standing committees as it may deem necessary or advisable.
-The Applicant may also from time to time establish one or more special committees as it may deem necessary or advisable. - 2.1.27 The Regulatory Oversight Committee consists of those directors designated by the Board from time to time; provided, however, that at such time as is determined in the discretion of the Board (or at and for such other time as may otherwise be required by the CFTC Regulations), the Regulatory Oversight Committee shall consist only of Public Directors.
-Each member of the Regulatory Oversight Committee shall serve until the due appointment of his or her successor, or until his or her earlier resignation or removal, with or without cause, as a member of the Regulatory

-Oversight Committee or as a Public Director.
+The Applicant may also from time to time establish one or more special committees as it may deem necessary or advisable. - 2.1.27 Currently, the Board has a Regulatory Oversight Committee.
+The Regulatory Oversight Committee is a Standing Committee of the Board and shall consist of those directors designated by the Board from time to time; provided, however, that at such time as is determined in the discretion of the Board (or at and for such other time as may otherwise be required by the CFTC Regulations), the Regulatory Oversight Committee shall consist only of Public Directors.
+Each member of the Regulatory Oversight Committee shall serve until the due appointment of his or her successor, or until his or her earlier resignation or removal, with or without cause, as a member of the Regulatory Oversight Committee or as a Public Director.
 A member of the Regulatory Oversight Committee may serve for multiple terms.
 The Regulatory Oversight Committee has responsibility to:

-- (i) Monitor the Facility's self-regulatory program for sufficiency, effectiveness, and independence; - Oversee all facets of the Facility's self-regulatory program, including trade practice, market surveillance, audits, examinations and other regulatory responsibilities with respect to participants, and the conduct of investigations; - (iii) Review the size and allocation of the Facility's regulatory budget and resources; and the number, hiring and termination, and compensation of regulatory personnel; - (iv) Review the performance of the Compliance Function, and make recommendations with respect to such performance to the Board; - (v) Review all regulatory proposals prior to implementation and advise the Board as to whether and how such changes may impact regulation; - (vi) Regularly monitor for conflicts of interest in accordance with the procedures described above under "Conflicts of interest:" - (vii) Recommend changes to the Facility's self-regulatory program that would ensure fair, vigorous, and effective regulation; - (viii) Prepare an annual report to the Board and the CFTC assessing the self-regulatory program of the Facility and including a description of the program, the expenses of the program, the staffing and structure of the program, a catalog of investigations and disciplinary actions taken during the year, and a review of the performance of the Review Panel, Hearing Panel, and Chief Compliance Officer; and - (ix) Perform such other duties as the Board may delegate to it from time to time.
+- (i) Monitor the Facility's self-regulatory program for sufficiency, effectiveness, and independence; - (ii) Oversee all facets of the Facility's self-regulatory program, including trade practice, market surveillance, audits, examinations and other regulatory responsibilities with respect to participants, and the conduct of investigations; - (iii) Review the size and allocation of the Facility's regulatory budget and resources; and the number, hiring and termination, and compensation of regulatory personnel; - (iv) Review the performance of the Chief Compliance Officer, and make recommendations with respect to such performance to the Board; - (v) Review all regulatory proposals prior to implementation and advise the Board as to whether and how such changes may impact regulation; - (vi) Recommend changes to the Facility's self-regulatory program that would ensure fair, vigorous, and effective regulation; - (vii) Prepare an annual report to the Board and the CFTC assessing the self-regulatory program of the Facility and including a description of the program, the expenses of the program, the staffing and structure of the program, a catalog of investigations and disciplinary actions taken during the year, and a review of the performance of the Review Panel, Hearing Panel, and Chief Compliance Officer; and - (viii) Perform such other duties as the Board may delegate to it from time to time.